-Section 31.
+Section 32.
 Vacancy and Succession. - A vacancy in any committee shall be filled upon motion of the Majority Leader or the Minority Leader, as the case may be, and by affirmation of such action by the House in plenary session: Provided, That the proportional representation of the Majority and the Minority in the committee is maintained.

-In case of absence or temporary incapacity of the committee chairperson, the highest ranking vice-chairperson or the Member whose name is next succeeding to the chairperson in the list of committee Members shall automatically assume the duties of the chairperson until such time that the latter returns to office and resumes work.
-In case of absence or temporary incapacity of the highest ranking vice-chairperson, the Member next in succession in the list of committee Members shall automatically assume the duties of chairperson and so on.
+In case of absence or temporary incapacity of the committee chairperson, the highest ranking vice-chairperson or the Member whose name appears next to the name of the chairperson in the list of committee Members shall automatically assume the duties of the chairperson until such time that the latter returns to office and resumes work.
+In case of absence or temporary incapacity of the highest ranking vice-chairperson, the Member next in succession in the list of committee Members shall automatically assume the duties of the chairperson and so on.

-In case of vacancy in the position of committee chairperson by reason of death, resignation, permanent disability or removal, the vacancy shall be filled in the same manner as when the chairperson is absent or temporarily incapacitated The Member who succeeds shall perform the duties of chairperson only until such time that a new chairperson is chosen and assumes office in accordance with Section 30 hereof.
+In case of vacancy in the position of committee chairperson by reason of death, resignation, permanent disability or removal, the vacancy shall be filled in the same manner as when the chairperson is absent or temporarily incapacitated.
+The Member who succeeds shall perform the duties of the chairperson only until such time that a new chairperson is chosen and assumes office in accordance with Section 31 hereof.

-Section 32.
+Section 33.
 Limitations. - A Member of the House cannot serve as chairperson of more than one (1) committee.
-A Member of the House panel in the Commission on Appointments or the House Electoral Tribunal cannot serve as chairperson of any committee.
+A Member of the House contingent in the House Electoral Tribunal or the Commission on Appointments cannot serve as chairperson of any committee.